sanadwj/MyBooks/Readme.md

 ![App Preview](./screenshot.png)

-> The main objective for this application is to test the ability to use object constructors and to do some DOM manipulation.
+> The main objective for this application is to test the ability to use object constructors and to do DOM manipulation.

 ## Built With